-The category of liaisons at the working group level is:
+The category of liaisons at the working group level (and in JTC 1 also the project level) is:

-- Category C: Organizations that make a technical contribution to and participate actively in the work of a working group.
+Category C: Organizations that make a technical contribution to and participate actively in the work of a working group.
 This can include manufacturer associations, commercial associations, industrial consortia, user groups and professional and scientific societies.
 Liaison organizations shall be multinational (in their objectives and standards development activities) with individual, company or country membership and may be permanent or transient in nature.